Health Insurance Quotes

 If you feel you have been treated unfairly, either by the hospital or by your insurance company, try calling your state's department of health.
 If you feel your insurance company is unjustly denying payment, try your state's insurance department.

-Under the new health care reform law (Patient Protection and Affordable Care Act), insurance companies will be required to pay for emergency room care if a "prudent layperson, acting reasonably," would have considered the situation a medical emergency.
+Under the health care reform law (Patient Protection and Affordable Care Act), insurance companies are required to pay for emergency room care if a "prudent layperson, acting reasonably," would have considered the situation a medical emergency.
 In the past, this was only the case in some states.
 According to the National Association of Insurance Commissioners (NAIC), the new law requires insurers in all 50 states to adhere to the prudent layperson standard.
-The prudent layperson standard applies in all states for plan years beginning Sept.
-23, 2010.
-If a policy has a plan year that begins on Nov.
-1, 2010 the standard would not apply until that day.
-By Sept.
-23, 2011, it will be effective for all plans that are not grandfathered, according to the NAIC.